mgutz/dat/README.md

         panic("Could not ping database")
     }

-    // set to reasonable values
+    // set to reasonable values for production db.SetMaxIdleConns(4)
-    db.SetMaxIdleConns(4)
     db.SetMaxOpenConns(16)